drose56/Culldron-Ingestion/README.md

 ```
 App will be available at: http://localhost:8000

+The app will create a directory called data, and inside of it is the database file which you can delete if you wish to reset the database.

 ## How It Works

 - For each post, the main content is cleaned, tokenized, and the most representative 1–2 sentences are selected.